KaisenAmin/c_std/log/README.md

     log_message(logger, LOG_LEVEL_WARN, "This is a warning message.");
     log_message(logger, LOG_LEVEL_ERROR, "This is an error message.");

-    // Clean up and deallocate the logging system log_deallocate(logger);
+    log_deallocate(logger);
     return 0;
 }
 ```
 **Result**
 ```
  [DEBUG] - This is a debug message - might not be displayed.
  [INFO] - This is an info message.
  [WARN] - This is a warning message.
  [ERROR] - This is an error message.
 ```

 ---